Make a latex concrete mold and cast it to make a concrete cowboy boot planter.

 Pocket Guide to Concrete & Cement Mixes For Crafts

-Liquid latex rubber is also kind of a pricey material, but I was surprised I had only used about ¼ of the container.
+Liquid latex rubber is kind of a pricey material, but a little goes a long way.

 Quick Links In Post